-Chasteberry, Vitex Agnus Castus, is clinically proven help with PMS, just like maca root.
-Hippocrates, Dioscorides and Pliny the Elder recommend the use chasteberry in different conditions, including pain during and after childbirth, vaginal inflammation, dysmenorrhea, accumulation of fluid in the body.
+Chasteberry, Vitex, Agnus Castus, is clinically proven help with PMS, just like maca root.
+Hippocrates, Dioscorides and Pliny the Elder recommend the use of chasteberry in different conditions, including pain during and after childbirth, vaginal inflammation, dysmenorrhea, accumulation of fluid in the body.
 Decoctions of fruit and leaves are used in baths to help with uterine disease.
-For Ancient Greeks this miraculous medicine was a symbol of innocence and chastity – they believe that chasteberry suppresses libido, so it was frequently planted around the monastery, hence the name “Monk’s pepper”.
+For Ancient Greeks, this miraculous medicine was a symbol of innocence and chastity – they believe that chasteberry suppresses libido, so it was frequently planted around the monastery, hence the name “Monk’s pepper”.

 Chasteberry, Vitex Agnus Castus does not contain hormones – its action is based on the reduction of prolactin secretion by dopaminergic neurons, thereby establishing the balance of progesterone and estrogen in the menstrual cycle – reduces estrogen, FSH and prolactin and increases progesterone.

 Clinical-controlled study showed that women who took 20 mg of chasteberry extract daily for three months had a significant decrease in the next PMS symptoms: anxiety, mood swings, headaches, tension in the breast.
 Another double-blind study showed that women who took chasteberry felt greater relief from symptoms associated with PMS than those who took supplements of vitamin B6 (read about Vitamin B 17 – Leatril), which is usually provided for the treatment of PMS.
 Vitex Agnus Castus, Chaste tree berry, combined with some homeopathic remedies, in also another double-blind study confirmed to be an aid to mastalgia (breast pain).

 Thus, the use of this herb is indicated for the treatment of the following symptoms:

 - Painful periods,

 - Female infertility